FlowFrontiers/IFLforTFC/README.md

-# Application of Federated Learning for Traffic Flow Classification in Heterogeneous Data Scenarios
+# Incremental Federated Learning for Traffic Flow Classification in Heterogeneous Data Scenarios

-This is the supporting page for the manuscript titled, _"Application of Federated Learning for Traffic Flow Classification in Heterogeneous Data Scenarios."_
+This is the supporting page for the manuscript titled, _"Incremental Federated Learning for Traffic Flow Classification in Heterogeneous Data Scenarios."_

 The paper presents a comparative study of Federated Learning models, developed under both IID and non-IID conditions, and a Centralized Learning model.
 The objective is to perform multi-class traffic flow classification for network applications.